 A car is unnecessary in Bologna.
 The preferred method of getting around is by bike or foot.
 The bus system is very easy to use if you take ten minutes to learn the different lines.
 At the major bus stops, a bus comes every five minutes and they run until around midnight.
 The fare is about 1 euro and purchased by self-service machines onboard the bus.
 Tickets are rarely checked.
-Otherwise, you’ll do just fine by foot or bicycle.
+Otherwise, you’ll do just fine on foot or bicycle.

-The train station, Bologna Centrale, is located half a mile from Piazza Maggiore, the city center and is a major hub of Northern Italy.
-Two major train lines run through the station, and Bologna is a crossroad of trains coming from Milan, Venice, Rome and Puglia.
+The train station, Bologna Centrale, is located half a mile from Piazza Maggiore, the city center, and is a major hub of Northern Italy.
+Two major train lines run through the station, and Bologna is a crossroad of trains coming from Milan, Venice, Rome, and Puglia.
 Don’t forget to get your tickets stamped before entering the train at yellow self-service machines located all around the station.
 The major airport of Bologna is Guglielmo Marconi International Airport.
 In order to get to and from the city center to the airport, you can take a taxi or the airport bus (pickup is outside of the train station or airport) for about 10 euros.

 Local specialties include:

 - Tortellini in brodo – Meat tortellini in a broth